mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

     TPS offers temporary safety—but no permanent future.
 Many recipients have been here over 20 years.
 Source: <a href="https://www.migrationpolicy.org">MPI</a>
   </figcaption>
 </figure>

-And when that doesn’t work, we throw them on a deportation flight.
-It’s like blaming a housefire victim for not using the front door.

-## Crisis, Chaos, and Culpability: Why They’re Fleeing

-Let’s stop pretending this is some cosmic mystery.
-People don’t risk their lives in the Darién Gap for fun.
-They’re not hiking 2,000 miles with toddlers because they “hate our laws.”

 They’re running from fire.
 And spoiler: we helped light it.